 A former corrections officer and dance instructor, Melanie Catron has taught 6th grade mathematics and has run multiple after school programs involving writing, acting, and community service at Skyline Middle School in Front Royal, Va., for three years.
 Prior to moving to middle school, Melanie completed student teaching in a variety of grade levels and taught 5th grade in Frederick County Public Schools.
 While in her 5th grade classroom, she worked on a kindness project which involved planning out acts of kindness, writing about these acts and how they enact them, and had students complete video reflection after they completed their project.
 She has been a certified Teacher Consultant for the National Writing Project for four years.
 She worked for the Summer Young Writers’ Workshop and enjoyed working with the budding authors in our community.
 In her free time, she enjoys reading, dancing, playing with her dogs, painting, and working with animals at her local humane society.
 She earned her BSAS in Criminal Justice studies through Youngstown State University and completed her M.Ed. in Curriculum and Instruction from George Mason University.

 Star Friend teaches English and Creative Writing at Handley High School in Winchester.
 Before teaching, she worked as a nonfiction writer covering news, education, and culture.
-She is the adviser for Handley’s literary magazine and a teacher consultant for the Shenandoah Valley Writing Project.
-She lives in Winchester.
+She is the advisor for Handley’s literary magazine and a teacher consultant for the Shenandoah Valley Writing Project.
+She also has experience with self-publishing.
+Her most recent book “Fishing for a Friend” is a children’s story available on Amazon.

 A current 4th grade teacher, Moriah Rush taught 4th grade in Warren County, Virginia, for five years, and is now teaching 4th grade in Loudoun County, Virginia.
 She has enjoyed writing since she was a young child, and used reading and writing as a way to deal with the struggles she experienced growing up.
 She is a Google Certified Educator and a Teacher Consultant for the National Writing Project.